amlight/int_collector/README.md

                         Run on Counter mode (only statistics) --run-threshold-mode-only RUN_THRESHOLD_MODE_ONLY
-                        Run on Threshold mode (only queues and delays)
+                        Run on Threshold mode (only queues and delays) --config-file CONFIG_FILE
+                        Config file to instantiate more than one instance --numa-group NUMA_GROUP
+                        Set the proper NUMA_GROUP for CPU affinity/better performance

 ```

 Each option is explained in more details below: